Chichester Cathedral: History

 A fund was set up to raise the £48,000 needed for the rebuilding, and the contributors included Queen Victoria and Prince Albert.
-A replica of the old tower and spire was rebuilt along the original lines by George Gilbert Scott from drawings which had been made by Joseph Butler, architect to the fabric (1847–88).
+A replica of the old tower and spire was rebuilt along the original lines by George Gilbert Scott from drawings which had been made by Joseph Butler, architect to the fabric (1847–1888).
 The construction was raised by about 6 feet, by Scott and was completed in five years.
 It now rises to a height of 82 metre.
 The rubble from the original spire was used to construct the former West Ashling Congregational Chapel.

 In 2008, the cathedral community celebrated the 900th anniversary of the building's consecration.
 Rowan Williams, then Archbishop of Canterbury, was invited to preach at a festival eucharist and dedicate the new guest house, which was originally named after Bishop George Bell.

 Architecture

 Typically for English cathedrals, Chichester has had a long and varied building history marked by a number of disasters.
 The architectural history of the building is revealed in its fabric because the builders of different periods constructed in different styles and with changing technology.
 Both inside and outside portions of the original Norman cathedral can be distinguished from the later Gothic work by the massive construction and round-topped windows.
 Different Gothic styles from the late 12th century through to the 15th can also be identified.

 The plan of Chichester is in the shape of a cross, with an aisled nave and choir, crossed by a transept.
 In typically English manner, the eastern end of the building is long by comparison with the nave, is square ended and has a projecting Lady chapel.
 Also typically English is the arrangement of paired towers on the western front, and a taller central tower over the crossing.
 Its plan is unusual for England in having double aisles.
 Chichester has a cloister on the south side of the building.

-Chichester is small for a Norman cathedral when compared to Winchester, Ely and Peterborough.
+Chichester is small for a Norman cathedral when compared to Winchester Cathedral, Ely and Peterborough.
 Much of the original Norman construction remains in the nave, transept, crossing and adjacent bays of the choir.
 The elevation rises in the usual three stages of arcade, gallery and clerestory.
 It is similar to remaining Norman work at Winchester, where the arcade is proportionally low, and rests on solid piers rather than columns.
-In the gallery above, each wide space is divided into two by a colonnettes in a manner typical of Romanesque architecture.
+In the gallery above, each wide space is divided into two by a colonnette in a manner typical of Romanesque architecture.